 Nio swap stations & chargers in Norway

 By the end of 2021, our aim is to build four swap stations in and around the Oslo region to provide users in the Oslo region with an experience where you worry as little as possible about the range.
 With the swap stations, you can easily travel to your cabin on the weekends without charging.
 During 2022, our plan is to bring swap station to Bergen, Stavanger, Trondheim, and Kristiansand.
-But let me assure you that Nio Power swap stations will also be placed on other locations in Norway.Marius Hayler, General Manager Norway, Nio
+But let me assure you that Nio Power swap stations will also be placed on other locations in Norway.Marius Hayler, General Manager Norway, Nio, in 2021

-Nio Norway customers will be able to benefit from not only the company’s own charging stations but also Plugsurfing charging stations.
-“We will have a cooperation with Plugsurfing to provide our users with European-wide charging capability through more than 20,000 charging points,” said Marius Hayler, General Manager Norway, Nio.
+Nio Norway customers will get to use the company’s own charging stations and also Plugsurfing charging stations.
+“We will have a cooperation with Plugsurfing to provide our users with European-wide charging capability through more than 20,000 charging points,” said Hayler.

 Nio car service stations

 Nio opened its first delivery and service centre in Oslo in 2021.
 This facility has a floor space of 1,800 square metres, and the company was going to offer a pick-up and delivery service for servicing its EVs here.
 The company has built up its own professional service team to provide a premium service experience to Nio customers.
 It will provide a mobile service for the ultimate convenience of maintenance and repairs.